Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Appendix

-For the sake of completeness, we present a few key quantum circuits used in the hardware experiments carried out for this study.
+~ For the sake of completeness, we present a few key quantum circuits used in the hardware experiments carried out for this study.
 The circuit for a single-qubit excitation is given in Figure \ref{qcirc:sqe} whereas the circuit for a double-qubit excitation is displayed in Figure \ref{fig:d_q_exc_full}.
-Note that both qubit excitations correspond to the qubit-excitation based (QEB) pool introduced in Section \ref{sec:Pools}, and, as explained in \cite{Yordanov_2020}, the circuits displayed here are the most hardware-efficient implementations of these operators.
+Both qubit excitations correspond to the qubit-excitation based (QEB) pool introduced in Section \ref{sec:Pools}, and, as explained in \cite{Yordanov_2020}.
+Note that although we used these quantum circuits for the QEB operators, we have since been made aware that more hardware-efficient circuits have been developed \cite{yordanov2021qubit, sun2024circuit}.

 Remark: when displaying quantum circuits, $H$ denotes the Hadamard gate and not a physical Hamiltonian.